sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 As described when an event or a user interaction occurs the component will emmit an `Action`, the event is 'dispatched' and any callbacks registered by the `Stores` are run with the dispatched action as a parameter.
 Once the store's callback(s) have been run then the new state will flow into the views.
+There is only one dispatcher in an application.

 ### What if a component wants to update the state?